 Rubaidh is the consulting company run by Graeme Mathieson, who's been building things in Ruby for longer than most people in Scotland.
-Or the UK for that matter.

 But we're not just about Ruby, because building a business around a web service involves more than just a Ruby on Rails web app.